Mudassar045/mudassar045.github.io/README.md

+# mudssrali.github.io

-# My personal blog and Developer portfolio
+My personal website and blog

-It's built with React + TypeScript (❤️ this combo) with *bulma.css*
+Built with

+- Reactjs
+- Bulma CSS

+You can find on my [development account](https://github.com/mudassar045)